JakeSteam/blog-programming/_drafts/2023-01-12-openrs2-archives-mission-to-rescue-old-runescape-caches.md

 ## OpenRS2

 **Graham** (Graham#5361) helps organise "OpenRS2 Archive", a sister project that optimises this 5TB of data into just 125GB.
-In their own [project page](https://archive.openrs2.org/)'s words (since it all goes over my head):
+In their own [project page](https://archive.openrs2.org/)'s words:

 > The archive uses content-addressable storage, converting caches to the client's native `.dat2`/`.idx` format on demand.
 This provides several benefits: the disk space required to store all available caches is reduced, and groups or XTEA keys missing from one copy of the cache can be sourced automatically from other copies - provided the checksums and version numbers match.

+In plain English, this means instead of storing many copies of the same file, OpenRS2 isolates each asset and stores a single copy of it.
+This also makes checking new caches for missing content much easier!

 You can [view the pending cache import queue](https://docs.google.com/spreadsheets/d/1vLMgnzQqcGv830UTDzYKD8tfPEYGrktAZTE76XHblPU/edit#gid=0) and the [status of each cache](https://archive.openrs2.org/caches/runescape/1), which helps provide an insight into the "behind the scenes" magic that allows this project to exist.